 The answer to this question is first, see your regular doctor.
 Depending on the severity of your symptoms, your primary care physician will refer you to an appropriate specialist.
 Doctors who treat hemorrhoids typically specialize in digestive, colon, or rectal surgery.

 During your doctor’s appointment, a physician will generally question you about your diet and daily habits.
-Sometimes, changing your diet can help keep hemorrhoids and constipation away.
+Sometimes, changing your diet can help keep swollen blood vessels and constipation away.
 Some adults relieve their symptoms with fiber.
 However, a doctor will go over the best types of food to add to your diet during your appointment.

 After a doctor completes your verbal exam, they’ll perform a rectal exam on you.
 Your rectal exam may occur visually, manually, and diagnostically.
 A visual exam allows a physician to examine the condition of your anus.
 Then, a manual exam allows a doctor to detect the precise location and size of your hemorrhoids.